ray-project/ray/doc/source/lightgbm-ray.rst

 Hyperparameter Tuning
 ---------------------

-XGBoost-Ray integrates with `Ray Tune <https://tune.io>`__ to provide distributed hyperparameter tuning for your distributed XGBoost models.
-You can run multiple XGBoost-Ray training runs in parallel, each with a different hyperparameter configuration, and each training run parallelized by itself.
+LightGBM-Ray integrates with `Ray Tune <https://tune.io>`_ to provide distributed hyperparameter tuning for your distributed LightGBM models.
+You can run multiple LightGBM-Ray training runs in parallel, each with a different hyperparameter configuration, and each training run parallelized by itself.
 All you have to do is move your training code to a function, and pass the function to ``tune.run``.
 Internally, ``train`` will detect if ``tune`` is being used and will automatically report results to tune.

-Example using XGBoost-Ray with Ray Tune:
+Example using LightGBM-Ray with Ray Tune:

 .. code-block:: python

-   from xgboost_ray import RayDMatrix, RayParams, train from sklearn.datasets import load_breast_cancer
+   from lightgbm_ray import RayDMatrix, RayParams, train from sklearn.datasets import load_breast_cancer

-   num_actors = 4
+   num_actors = 2
-   num_cpus_per_actor = 1
+   num_cpus_per_actor = 2

    ray_params = RayParams(
-       num_actors=num_actors,
-       cpus_per_actor=num_cpus_per_actor)
+       num_actors=num_actors, cpus_per_actor=num_cpus_per_actor)

    def train_model(config):
        train_x, train_y = load_breast_cancer(return_X_y=True)